mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

      - <embed src="https://mxahan.github.io/PDF_files/Ncd_ranking_loss.pdf" width="100%" height="850px"/>

-6. Chen, Guangyao, Limeng Qiao, Yemin Shi, Peixi Peng, Jia Li, Tiejun Huang, Shiliang Pu, and Yonghong Tian.
+8. Chen, Guangyao, Limeng Qiao, Yemin Shi, Peixi Peng, Jia Li, Tiejun Huang, Shiliang Pu, and Yonghong Tian.
 "Learning open set network with discriminative reciprocal points."
 In European Conference on Computer Vision, pp. 507-522.
 Springer, Cham, 2020.
      - Reciprocal Point (RP), a potential representation of the extra-class space corresponding to each known category.
        - sample is classified to known or unknown by the otherness with RP

-7. Geng, Chuanxing, Sheng-jun Huang, and Songcan Chen.
+9. Geng, Chuanxing, Sheng-jun Huang, and Songcan Chen.
 "Recent advances in open set recognition: A survey."
 IEEE transactions on pattern analysis and machine intelligence 43, no. 10 (2020): 3614-3631.
      - Very good terminologies to get
          - Four types of class categories: Known known class (KKC), K Unknown C (KUC), UKC: provided side information, UUC
            - Figure 2 demonstrate goal for OSR

 # 2019 and Earlier

+1. Malinin, A., & Gales, M. (2018).
+Predictive uncertainty estimation via prior networks. *Advances in neural information processing systems*, *31*.

+     - Dirichlet prior
+     - Uncertainty in predictive can result from uncertainty in model parameters, irreducible data uncertainty and uncertainty due to distributional mismatch between the test and training data distributions.
+       -  Different actions might be taken depending on the source of the uncertainty (how to distinguish)
+     - TP: proposes a new framework for modeling predictive uncertainty called Prior Networks (PNs) which explicitly models distributional uncertainty
+       - PN allows distributional uncertainty to be treated as distinct from both data uncertainty and model uncertainty
+         - Model uncertainty, or epistemic uncertainty measures the uncertainty in estimating the model parameters given the training data - this measures how well the model is matched to the data.
+Model uncertainty is reducible as the size of training data increases.
+         - Data uncertainty, or aleatoric uncertainty is irreducible uncertainty which arises from the natural complexity of the data, such as class overlap, label noise, homoscedastic and heteroscedastic noise.
+Data uncertainty can be considered a ’known-unknown’ - the model understands (knows) the data and can confidently state whether a given input is difficult to classify (an unknown).
+         - Distributional uncertainty arises due to mismatch between the training and test distributions (also called dataset shift) - a situation which often arises for real world problems.
+Distributional uncertainty is an ’unknown-unknown’ - the model is unfamiliar with the test data and thus cannot confidently make predictions
+     - PNs do this by parameterizing a prior distribution over predictive distributions.
+Focuses on uncertainty for classification and evaluates PNs on the tasks of identifying OOD samples and detecting misclassification

 1. Hein, M., Andriushchenko, M., & Bitterwolf, J. (2019).
 Why relu networks yield high-confidence predictions far away from the training data and how to mitigate the problem.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 41-50).

-     -
+     - ReLU NN yield a piecewise linear classifier function produce almost always high confidence predictions far away from the training data
+     - propose a new robust optimization technique kinda adversarial training which enforces low confidence predictions for OOD
+       - ACET (section 4): easy pesy- enforce uniform distribution prediction for OOD data. (how to find OOD data!!)

 1. Sensoy, M., Kaplan, L., & Kandemir, M. (2018).
 Evidential deep learning to quantify classification uncertainty. *Advances in neural information processing systems*, *31*.